babynus/projeqtor/branches/V7.1/projeqtor/docs/user/ConfigurationManagement.rst

      - Start date for validity of the link.
    * - End date
      - End date for validity of the link.
+   * - Status
+     - State to be registerd
    * - Closed
      - Box checked indicates the link is not active anymore, without deleting it.